karanehzm/karaneh_rankmerging/README.md

 ## Overview

-Protein–protein interaction (PPI) networks are fundamentally incomplete — less than 10% of human protein interactions have been experimentally confirmed.
+Protein–protein interaction (PPI) networks are fundamentally incomplete, less than 10% of human protein interactions have been experimentally confirmed.
 This project builds a **reproducible pipeline** to predict missing links in PPI networks by combining multiple graph-theoretic scoring methods through supervised rank aggregation.